Skip to main content

 Table Preview

-• Carefully Review: Double-check all column names, types, mandatory settings, and the dynamic column structure (if enabled).
-Ensure the Row Identifier is correct.
+• Carefully Review: Double-check all column names, types, mandatory settings, and the metric column structure (for Time Series tables).
+Ensure the Identifier is correct.

 • Go Back if Needed: Use the "Back" button to navigate to previous steps and make corrections.